Admission Requirements | AGM University

 Specific Admission Requirements by Program

-• A Master's Degree in Social Work or human behavior discipline, such as psychology and counseling.
+• A Master's Degree in Social Work or another discipline.

 • An interview.